 THE FOUNDATION BURSARY SCHEME

-The Foundation Bursary Scheme is now fully up and running and our first Foundation Bursary students started at the College in September 2021.
-The scheme is now supporting a total of sixteen students in four year groups.
-All the Bursary holders are settled well into life at Elizabeth College and are firmly embracing the many opportunities available to them here.
-It is important to note that the benefit of such a scheme is not only to the bursary recipients.
-Experience at independent schools in the UK is that bursary-assisted students are highly dedicated and make a disproportionately valuable contribution to the overall experience of their peers and school community.
+Elizabeth College is committed to widening access by offering fee assistance (bursary places) and is delighted that the Foundation Bursary Scheme is now fully up and running and the first bursary students started at the College in September 2021.
+All the bursary holders are settled well into life at Elizabeth College and are firmly embracing the many opportunities available to them here.
+It is important to note that the benefit of such a scheme is not only to the bursary recipients; experience at independent schools in the UK is that bursary-assisted students are highly dedicated and make a disproportionately valuable contribution to the overall experience of their peers and school community.

-The scheme’s means-tested bursary awards are specific to each applicant’s financial position and cover up to 100% of fees, providing an additional choice for boys and girls and their parents, whose circumstances mean that otherwise a place at Elizabeth College would be unaffordable.
-Foundation Bursary students must meet the requirements of the College’s Entrance Assessment and also undergo an additional selection process to assess character and commitment.
-This ensures that all Bursary holders will be able to fully benefit from the College’s broad curriculum, outstanding enrichment activities, diverse community and inspirational environment.
+The scheme’s means-tested awards are specific to each applicant’s financial position and can be up to 100%, including covering the costs of uniform and some school trips.
+Bursary students must meet the requirements of the College’s entrance assessment and also undergo an additional selection process to assess character and commitment.
+This ensures that all bursary holders will be able to fully benefit from the College’s broad curriculum, outstanding enrichment activities, supportive community and inspirational environment.

-Five (or more) Foundation Bursary places are available each year for Year 7 entry and three for entry to Year 12.
+The equivalent of five 100% bursary places will be available each year for Year 7 entry and three for entry to Year 12.
 Full details of the scheme, eligibility and how to apply are available on the 'Admissions' tab here.

 THE FOUNDATION BURSARY FUND